sashabravos/myMemos/README.md

+# My Memos
-# Just a notes app with CoreData integration
+Just a notes app with CoreData integration